 Will my student be assigned a roommate their first year?
 When will we receive that information?

 - Yes, all students will be assigned a roommate (or roommates) their first year.
 We use the housing preference form to help determine who should live together.
-Room assignments with roommate information is sent out in July.
+Room assignments with roommate information is sent out in late July/early August.

 Who should my student reach out to for help with _____?

 - Your student has a variety of resources on campus.
 The resident assistants (RAs) are a great source of information and can connect your student with the many resources found on our campus.
 There are also professional staff members such as our Area Coordinators (see our Staff page) for additional assistance.

 My student doesn't get along with their roommate, what should I do?